 First, if you sight is equipped with numerous reticle options, fixate on one before moving on to the next step as it will be important to stay consistent throughout the zeroing in procedure to ensure accurate results.
 Next, set up a relatively small target between 20 and 25 meters from where you will be shooting.
 This must also be kept constant throughout your test shots as it will yield a better result.

-Next, ensure that your gun is securely placed on a gun support, if you are using that.
+Next, ensure that your gun is securely placed on gun support if you are using that.
 Finally, line up the shot and take it.
 Take a couple of more shots to pinpoint where the gun is shooting and what changes need to be made.
 From there, grab a screw and get ready to make the necessary adjustments.
-You need to take care of two things to properly adjust the red dot sight to get the aim down to a tee, they are wind age and elevation adjustments.
+You need to take care of two things to properly adjust the red dot sight to get the aim down to a tee, they are windage and elevation adjustments.
 Based on the direction of the test shots, you should be able to judge for yourself how you should make the changes and to what degree to get the best shots.
-Once done, fire a few more test shots and keep repeating the process until you end up with the perfect zeroed in shot.
+Once done, fire a few more test shots and keep repeating the process until you end up with the perfect zeroed-in shot.
 Once done, tighten up all screws and get ready to head out on a hunt.

-This is where the advantage of red dot sights with rechargeable batteries truly shine.
+This is where the advantage of red dot sights with rechargeable batteries truly shines.
 If you are lucky enough to own one of those, just pop the batteries out of the holder and fire up the charger.
-If however you do not have that luxury, simply, head out to the shop to get a fresh batch.
-A clear sign that you need to change or recharge your batteries is the brightness of the sight and quality of the dot.
+If however, you do not have that luxury, simply, head out to the shop to get a fresh batch.
+A clear sign that you need to change or recharge your batteries is the brightness of the sight and the quality of the dot.
 Once you notice that the dot is fuzzy or dim, it is time for a battery replacement.

 Maintenance and Care